MitchelHsu/Cleric-RAG-Agent/README.md

 ## Implemented Architecture

 The figure below shows the architecture of my implementation.
-The core component is packaged as a container and hosted within GCP (Google Cloud Platform), and the UI is hosted with [HuggingFace Spaces](https://huggingface.co/spaces).
+The core component is packaged as a container and hosted within GCP (Google Cloud Platform), the API endpoint is [here](https://cleric-agent-api-untxx3isja-uc.a.run.app).
+The UI is hosted with [HuggingFace Spaces](https://huggingface.co/spaces).

 ![System Architecture](static/sys_arch.png)